techidaily/site-windows11/source/_posts/did-rav-antivirus-suddenly-appear-on-your-windows-pc-heres-where-it-came-from-and-how-to-uninstall-it.md

 5. In the confirmation dialog box, select**Yes** .
 ![Uninstalling RAV Antivirus in Control Panel](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/uninstalling-rav-antivirus.jpg)

- If neither of these methods works, check out[other ways to uninstall your software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software) for more.
-Also, follow the tips covered in our[guide on installing Windows software without the bundled junk](https://www.makeuseof.com/how-to-install-windows-software-without-the-bundled-junk/) to avoid installing unwanted applications in the future.
+ If neither of these methods works, check out [other ways to uninstall your software from Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software) for more.
+Also, follow the tips covered in our [guide on installing Windows software without the bundled junk](https://www.makeuseof.com/how-to-install-windows-software-without-the-bundled-junk/) to avoid installing unwanted applications in the future.

 ## Remove RAV Antivirus From Your Windows Computer